 Genes play a major role in determining the possibility of getting a disease or not.
 Obsessive-Compulsive Disorder can be hereditary due to the transformation of abnormal genes.
 A person having his parents, siblings, or child with OCD is at greater risk of developing Obsessive-Compulsive Disorder.
 It can affect a person of any age and gender but OCD is seen mostly in children, teens, young adults.
 It also affects women more than men especially in pregnant women.

 OCD is more prevalent in the United states affecting 15% of males and 22% of females.

 If a person has been a victim of sexual or domestic abuse or any trauma in childhood, he is prone to develop OCD.
 Any incident in the past that may trigger the emotions is also a factor causing obsessive compulsive disorder.

-Any abnormality in the anatomy or function of brain can lead to obsessive compulsive disorder.
-Physical differences in certain part of the brain (frontal cortex and subcortical structure) is also a cause of Obsessive Compulsive Disorder.
+Any abnormality in the anatomy or function of the brain can lead to obsessive compulsive disorder.
+Physical differences in a certain part of the brain (frontal cortex and subcortical structure) is also a cause of Obsessive Compulsive Disorder.

 Some children may develop OCD due to a bacterial infection (streptococcal infection) which is called Pediatric Autoimmune Neuropsychiatric Disorder or due to PANDAS.

 It is sometimes difficult to figure out whether the person is experiencing Obsessive-Compulsive Disorder or any other personality disorder like Schizophrenia but diagnosis can be done by examining the types and severity of the symptoms.
 Many people are obsessed over certain thoughts and habits but the sign of Obsessive Compulsive Disorder is that it at least takes an hour in the day and interferes in the daily activities of your routine.